 Spiritual Adaptation: The later films have been compared as a throwback to over the top action movies of the 80s to the point that it could be considered as a better Expendables movie than the actual Expendables movie.
 The car stunts and chases have also been compared to the Grand Theft Auto series.

 Special Effect Failure: It's pretty obvious in the first four films when CGI is used for the cars.
 The fifth and sixth films are much less obvious about it.

 The best (worst?) examples of this are the race at the beginning of 2Fast 2Furious and the tanker heist in the fourth film.

-They Wasted a Perfectly Good Character: Deckard Shaw, played by a certified badass Jason Statham in his most Playing Against Type role yet, seems to be kind of a let down in the seventh movie.
+Deckard Shaw, played by a certified badass Jason Statham in his most Playing Against Type role yet, seems to be kind of a let down in the seventh movie.
 Yes, he has his badassery moments like tearing down half of a hospital just to see his brother, injuring Hobbs and killing Han and making it to look like an accident, all before going after Dom's crew.
 But after Mose Jakande, the movie's otherBig Bad shows up, he gets sidelined into showing up for a couple scenes during each conflict Dom's crew got themselves into, and the last act ultimately turns out to be mainly about Jakande's mercenaries, with Deckard just going after Dom and him alone without caring that his other friends are also equally responsible for crippling his brother.
 Sure, he gets his chance to shine in the movie, but after all that build up in the trailers as the ultimate badass out for Dom's crew's blood, seeing him got sidelined by Jakande, who doesn't even show up in any trailer, may put off some viewers.
-At least at the end of the movie Deckard is still alive, while Jakande isn't, potentially paving the way for a sequel for him to come back again, possibly along with his brother as well.
+At least at the end of the movie Deckard is still alive, while Jakande isn't, paving the way for him and his brother to return in the sequel and even redeem themselves.